abcd10009632147852026dcba-lab/GET/README.md

 - **Stable Diffusion VAE:** The pretrained Variational Autoencoder from [Stability-AI](https://github.com/stability-ai/stablediffusion).
 - **GSS:** The benchmarking utilities for medical image segmentation.

+Enjoy the Training and Testing of our GET model.
 If you encounter any issues, please feel free to open an issue on GitHub.